heremaps/harp.gl/@here/harp.gl/README.md

  * `Refused to create a worker from 'blob:http://...' because it violates the following Content Security Policy ...`

-    As noed above, if `harp.js` and `harp-decoders.js` is loaded from other domain (like CDN), we try to load script into `Blob` and then execute worker from blb-url.
+    As noted above, if `harp.js` and `harp-decoders.js` is loaded from other domain (like CDN), we try to load script into `Blob` and then execute worker from blob-url.
 For this mechanism to work, your CSP policy for `worker-src` and/or `child-src` should allow `blob:` origin. `blob:` origin is enabled by default, but if for some reason it's not the case, you can re-enable it with following snippet: